Talmud: Commentaries

-The commentaries on the Talmud constitute only a small part of Rabbinic literature in comparison with the responsa literature and the commentaries on the codices.
-When the Talmud was concluded the traditional literature was still so fresh in the memory of scholars that no need existed for writing Talmudic commentaries, nor were such works undertaken in the first period of the gaonate.
-Paltoi ben Abaye (c.
-840) was the first who in his responsum offered verbal and textual comments on the Talmud.
+Geonic-era (6th-11th centuries) commentaries have largely been lost, but are known to exist from partial quotations in later medieval and early modern texts.
+Because of this, it is known that now-lost commentaries on the Talmud were written by Paltoi Gaon, Sherira, Hai Gaon, and Saadya (though in this case, Saadiya is not likely to be the true author).
+Of these, the commentary of Paltoi ben Abaye (c.
+840) is the earliest.
 His son, Zemah ben Paltoi paraphrased and explained the passages which he quoted; and he composed, as an aid to the study of the Talmud, a lexicon which Abraham Zacuto consulted in the fifteenth century.
 Saadia Gaon is said to have composed commentaries on the Talmud, aside from his Arabic commentaries on the Mishnah.

-There are many passages in the Talmud which are cryptic and difficult to understand.
-Its language contains many Greek and Persian words that became obscure over time.
+The first surviving commentary on the entire Talmud is that of Chananel ben Chushiel.
+Many medieval authors also composed commentaries focusing on the content of specific tractates, including Nissim ben Jacob and Gershom ben Judah.
+The commentary of Rashi, covering most of the Talmud, has become a classic.
+Sections in the commentary covering a few tractates (Pes, BB and Mak) were completed by his students, especially Judah ben Nathan, and a sections dealing with specific tractates (Ned, Naz, Hor and MQ) of the commentary that appear in some print editions of Rashi's commentary today were not composed by him.
+In the twelfth and thirteenth centuries, a genre of rabbinic literature emerged surrounding Rashi's commentary, with the purpose of supplementing it and addressing internal contradictions via the technique of pilpul.
+This genre of commentary is known as the Tosafot and focuses on specific passages instead of a running continuous commentary across the entire Talmud.

+Many Talmudic passages are difficult to understand, sometimes owing to the use of Greek or Persian loanwords whose meaning had become obscure.
 A major area of Talmudic scholarship developed to explain these passages and words.
 Some early commentators such as Rabbenu Gershom of Mainz (10th century) and Rabbenu Ḥananel (early 11th century) produced running commentaries to various tractates.
 These commentaries could be read with the text of the Talmud and would help explain the meaning of the text.
 Another important work is the Sefer ha-Mafteaḥ (Book of the Key) by Nissim Gaon, which contains a preface explaining the different forms of Talmudic argumentation and then explains abbreviated passages in the Talmud by cross-referring to parallel passages where the same thought is expressed in full.
 Commentaries (ḥiddushim) by Joseph ibn Migash on two tractates, Bava Batra and Shevuot, based on Ḥananel and Alfasi, also survive, as does a compilation by Zechariah Aghmati called Sefer ha-Ner.
-Using a different style, rabbi Nathan b.
-Jechiel created a lexicon called the Arukh in the 11th century to help translate difficult words.

-By far the best-known commentary on the Babylonian Talmud is that of Rashi (Rabbi Solomon ben Isaac, 1040–1105).
-The commentary is comprehensive, covering almost the entire Talmud.
-Written as a running commentary, it provides a full explanation of the words and explains the logical structure of each Talmudic passage.
-It is considered indispensable to students of the Talmud.
-Although Rashi drew upon all his predecessors, his originality in using the material offered by them was unparalleled.
-His commentaries, in turn, became the basis of the work of his pupils and successors, who composed a large number of supplementary works that were partly in emendation and partly in explanation of Rashi's, and are known under the title "Tosafot". ("additions" or "supplements").